LimePoint/opschain/docs/operations/rootless_install.md

-# Installing OpsChain on Rootless Docker
+# Installing OpsChain on rootless Docker

 This guide takes you through installing rootless Docker for use with OpsChain.